meshy/meshy.github.com/_posts/2018-03-18-ubuntu-on-readynas-pro-6.markdown

 however...

-[Jaroslaw Zachwieja's related blog post][replace-os-post] very helpfully explains that there are some nvidia graphics card breakout cables that can be installed to get this working.
+[Jaroslaw Zachwieja's related blog post][replace-os-post] very helpfully explains that there are some Nvidia graphics card breakout cables that can be installed to get this working.
 He lists them as "XFX part: MA-BK01-LP1K".
 It proved very hard to find that item in stock anywhere.
-I finally found a listing on ebay under the name "[VGA SVGA Video Graphics Adapter Card Slot Bracket Header Cable 15 Pin 16 Hole][breakout-cable]".
+I finally found a listing on eBay under the name "[VGA SVGA Video Graphics Adapter Card Slot Bracket Header Cable 15 Pin 16 Hole][breakout-cable]".
 Catchy.
 I snapped one up.
 I've just checked: now they're sold out too.